 MoveIn began in January 2009 when God gave MoveIn founder and director Nigel Paul the vision to see teams of regular Christians move in and pray in high-needs neighbourhood "patches" in Toronto and beyond.
 May 2009 saw the first MoveIn conference with more than 700 in attendance.
 Teams formed quickly after that and have been increasing in number since.

-The MoveIn Story: It’s All About Him – By Nigel Paul
+The MoveIn Story: By Nigel Paul

 “Keep telling the stories” We tell the MoveIn story often because it is important to “remember” and praise God for all He has done.
 Like the Israelites in the wilderness, we are prone to forget what God has done in our lives individually, and together.
 Because of their—and our—forgetfulness, God reminded the Israelites over and over: “Remember that you were slaves in Egypt and that the LORD your God brought you out of there with a mighty hand and an outstretched arm” (Deut.
 5:15).